 Water Treatment I

-This course emphasizes environmental applications focusing on past, present and future technologies concerned with water treatment.
-The major emphasis will cover: operator responsibilities, water sources, reservoir management, coagulation and flocculation processes, sedimentation, filtration, disinfection, corrosion control and basic water treatment sampling procedures.
+This is a basic water treatment course which focusses on environmental applications and emphasizes past, present and future technologies related to water treatment.
+Topics explored in this course include: operator responsibilities; water sources; reservoir management; coagulation and flocculation processes; sedimentation; filtration; disinfection; corrosion control; and basic water treatment sampling procedures.

 After successfully completing the work in this course, students should be able to: